-If you have some older printed photos and you want to incorporate them into your next digital project, you will need to scan them.
-If you have a scanner at home, you are in luck, but there is one thing you need to be aware of: the scanning resolution.
+If you want to incorporate some older printed photos into your next digital project, you need to scan them.
+If you have a scanner at home, you are lucky, but you should be aware of the scanning resolution.

 What is the default?

-Different scanners will have different settings, so you will have to check with your own machine to see what it is.
+Different scanners will have different settings.
+Make sure to check with your own machine to see what it is.
 I have worked with a few scanners, and the default is set to 200 ppi.
-This might be fine for a written document, a receipt, or a map, but if you want to scan a photo, especially if you want to use it in a digital project, this is likely not going to be enough.
+This might be fine for a written document, a receipt, or a map, but it is different for a photo.
+The default settings are likely not going to be enough.

 Why is resolution important?

 In a previous article, we explained that when working on a digital project, the resolution was NOT important.
 In fact, where the resolution was meaningful was when you had to change medium, like printing a project you worked on digitally.
-When you are scanning, that is exactly what happens: you are going from a physical medium to a digital one and that is where it becomes important.
+When you scan, that is what happens.
+You are going from a physical medium to a digital one and that is where it becomes important.

 What is the difference?